 On January 20, 2015, the NC Practice Improvement Collaborative and the Crisis Solutions Initiative sponsored a conference on crisis services, inviting four leaders in the field to present.
 Speakers included David Covington, CEO and president of Recovery Innovations; Mary Smith, Executive Director, REAL Crisis Intervention, Inc.; Larry Villano, Chief Operations Officer of Terros and the Clinic Operations Director for the Choices Network of Arizona; and Becky Stoll; Vice President, Crisis and Disaster Management of Centerstone.
 In addition, Dr. Aldona Wos, Secretary, North Carolina Department of Health and Human Services, presented her vision for the State: to eliminate stigma; to embrace the use of technology to its fullest extent; to promote community-based services at the time and place care is needed; to provide inpatient care as close to home as possible, combined with appropriate transitional services; and to support the recovery model for all people with mental illness.

 One hundred sixty-three providers, LME/MCO staff, state agency staff, consumers, and advocates attended the meeting and evaluated it highly.
-PowerPoint presentations are available for download and video from the conference will be available by February 6.
+PowerPoint presentations are available for download and videos of each session may be viewed on the NC PIC website.